kaizen-ai/kaizenflow/documentation/general/github_zenhub.md

 - Master Epics are long-running Epics (i.e., projects)

-- If you don't know what is the right Epic talk to a RP
+- If you don't know what the right Epic is, talk to an RP

 - TODO: Remove Epics `CLEANUP`, `INVESTIGATE`
   - There is a top level project (MISC, TOP, ORG, NAN)